As the formula is copied across and down, it returns a sum of values associated with "A" and "B" in the table to the left.

 In this example, the goal is to sum the values in columns C, E, G, and I conditionally using the text values in columns B, D, F, and H for criteria.
 This problem can be solved with the SUMPRODUCT function, which is designed to multiply ranges or arrays together and return the sum of products.
 The formula in K5 is:

-At the core, uses SUMPRODUCT to multiply then sum products of two arrays: array1 and array2.
-Array1 is set up to act as a "filter" to allow only values that meet criteria.
+Working from the inside out, SUMPRODUCT is configured with two arguments, array1 and array2.
+The first array, array1, is set up to act as a "filter" to allow only values that meet criteria:

 Excel Formula Training

 Formulas are the key to getting things done in Excel.
 In this accelerated training, you'll learn how to use formulas to manipulate text, work with dates and times, lookup values with VLOOKUP and INDEX & MATCH, count and sum with criteria, dynamically rank values, and create dynamic ranges.
 You'll also learn how to troubleshoot, trace errors, and fix problems.
 Instant access.
 See details here.